 Cash comprises cash accessible immediately and without penalty, and earns interest at rates based on the bank's agreed rate from time to time.
-Cash equivalents are cash deposits made for fixed terms of between one and three months, depending on the immediate cash requirements of the Trust, and earn interest at the respective short term deposit rates.
+Cash equivalents are cash deposits made for fixed terms of up to three months or accessible on notice of up to 95 days, depending on the immediate cash requirements of the Trust, and earn interest at the respective deposit rates.